com-480-data-visualization/project-2023-kingdom_of_kaffa/README.md

 <!-- To be continued -->

 #### Pairing dataset analysis
+We analyze the pairing dataset using [jupyter notebook](https://github.com/com-480-data-visualization/project-2023-kingdom_of_kaffa/blob/master/dataset_analysis/pairing_da.ipynb).

+There're 83 different entries in the dataset.
+Among them, total numbers of coffee origins, foods and flavor types are 25,23 and 8.
+The coffee origins can be seen as coffee types.
+And we group the data by origins and flavor types to see the origin-flavor, origin-food, food-flavor pairings.

+The figure below presents a clear look at the origin-flavor pairings.
 <img src="/dataset_analysis/images/pairing.png" alt="alt text" width="50%" height="50%" />
 <!-- To be continued -->